jupyter-book/jupyter-book/docs/faq.md

 ### Should I use Jupyter Book or MyST directly?

 Since Jupyter Book 2 is built on MyST, you might wonder which to use.
-Currently, the difference is minimal - both use the same CLI commands and configuration.
+Currently, the difference is minimal - both use the same CLI commands and configuration, for example `myst start` and `jupyter book start` do the same thing.
 Over time, we imagine that:

 - Jupyter Book will remain focused on **out-of-the-box functionality for end-users**
 - The MyST Engine will focus more on **flexible, hackable building blocks for applications like Jupyter Book**

-However for right now, Jupyter Book is essentially a Python wrapper around MyST that makes installation easier.
+However, at the moment, Jupyter Book is essentially a Python CLI wrapper around MyST that makes installation easier.

 **Use Jupyter Book if:**
 - You want a simpler "batteries included" experience for creating books
-- You're familiar with Jupyter Book 1 and want to continue that workflow
+- You're familiar with Jupyter Book 1 and want to continue with a similar CLI workflow
-- You primarily create books and similar long-form documents
+- You primarily create books and similar long-form documents (i.e., no need for an [article theme](https://mystmd.org/guide/website-templates#article-theme))
 - You prefer working in a Python environment (e.g., `pip install`, Python-based workflows)

 **Use MyST directly if:**
 - You prefer working with `Node.js/npm` tooling
+- You don't want the `jupyter book` Python wrapper around `myst`
 - You need cutting-edge MyST features before they're in Jupyter Book
 - You want maximum flexibility and control over the MyST toolchain